 Spring is about to arrive on the Great Ocean Road and there’s every reason to feel happy about it!
 The evenings are getting longer, the temperatures are warming up, flowers are starting to bloom, birds are nesting and the region is sleepily emerging from its winter hibernation.

 So, it’s time to fling off your layers, get outside, and breathe in the fresh ocean air!
-If you’d like to check availability for a stay at Alkina Lodge this Spring, simply visit our booking page by clicking here.
+If you’d like to check availability for a stay at Alkina Lodge this Spring, visit our booking availability here.
 But if you need convincing, here are just a few reasons why Spring is a great time to visit the Great Ocean Road.

 1. It’s Wildflower Season